-The following virtual workshops are being offered in Winter Quarter; you can register for workshops using the form below.
+The following virtual workshops and support spaces are being offered in Spring Quarter; you can register for workshops using the form below.

 Butterfly Support Group

 Wednesdays (April 7 and 21, May 5 and 19), 11:15 a.m.-12:15 p.m.

 This drop-in group is a confidential, non-judgmental, and safe space for UChicago students who would like support and insight on dealing with the stressors surrounding immigration policy and changes that may impact you or your family (such as TPS, DACA, travel bans).
 Interested students can email Dr. Khanh Nghiem at firstname.lastname@example.org or Devon Moore at email@example.com (at Center for College Student Success) for the zoom link or if having questions.